opensesamemedia/syncstage-docs/docs/web/overview.md

 SyncStage SDK for Web brings low latency communication capabilities to your desktop.

-It consists of two three:
+It consists of two components:

 * SyncStage Web SDK (TypeScript & JavaScript) embedded into your web application.
 * SyncStage Agent running on your desktop.